-HS11.8 BACHELOR OF ARTS HONOURS IN SPORT SCIENCE (H9S03Q)

-Full-time: Minimum 1 year and Maximum 2 years Part-time: Minimum 1 year and Maximum 3 years
+HS11.8 BACHELOR OF ARTS HONOURS IN SPORT SCIENCE (H9S03Q) Duration of programme Full-time: Minimum 1 year and Maximum 2 years Part-time: Minimum 1 year and Maximum 3 years NQF Level 8, 120 Credits

 The student should develop applied competence in the analysis, interpretation and application of sport science principles in the fitness and health, coaching and teaching sectors of the sport industry.
 The student should be able to take strategic decisions in the context of sport science and to assess any internal or external decision impacting on sport science.
 The student should further be able to reflect on his/her scientific decisions and applications to assess the effect thereof in the holistic context of sport science as practice.